 In vitro studies were carried out using cellophane membrane soaked in pH 7.4 buffer overnight.
-For this studies, Franz diffusion cell was taken and in donor compartment, pH 7.4 buffer was taken.
+For this study, Franz diffusion cell was taken and in donor compartment pH 7.4 buffer was taken.
 In between donor and receiver compartments, cellophane membrane was placed and tightly held using rubber band.
-On the membrane, gel was applied.
+On the membrane gel was applied.
 The buffer which passes from donor to receiver compartments through the membrane was collected in receiver compartment using a syringe tube.
-Sampling was done at regular intervals of 15 and 30 min, 1 h, 2, 3, 4, 5, and 6 h (each time 2 ml of sample was collected and replaced with similar amount of buffer) [14-16].
-The obtained samples were analyzed using UV spectrophotometer.

-pH buffer is used because human breast milk pH is around 7.4.
+Sampling was done at regular intervals of 15, 30 min, 1 h, 2 h, 3 h, 4 h, 5 h, and 6 h (each time 2 ml of sample was collected and replaced with similar amount of buffer).
+The obtained samples were analyzed using UV spectrophotometer [14-16].
+7.4 pH buffer is used because human breast milk pH is around 7.4

-Fourier transform infrared (FT-IR) spectroscopic analysis
+Fourier transform infrared (FTIR) spectroscopic analysis

-FT-IR analysis was conducted to verify the interaction between drug and polymer.
-The sample powder was dispersed in KBr powder and pellets were made by applying $4\ kg/cm^2\ pressure$.
-FT-IR spectra were obtained by powder diffuse reflectance on a FT-IR spectrophotometer type $8400S\ Shimadzu$.
+FTIR analysis was conducted to verify the interaction between drug and polymer.
+The sample powder was dispersed in KBr powder and pellets were made by applying 4 kg/cm $^2$ pressure.
+FTIR spectra were obtained by powder diffuse reflectance on a FTIR spectrophotometer type 8400S Shimadzu.